Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Identifying the global parameter

+The three examples presented in this subsection are hardly exhaustive.
+We list them here to illustrate the delicacy of the choice of identification restriction.
+In the rest of this section, we provide two examples of identification restrictions that satisfy our desiderata.

+Both the examples have hyperparameters, that one must choose carefully, depending on the properties of the local datasets to satisfy our desiderata.
+At first, this seems unusual because the global parameter depends on the hyperparameters.
+However, the global parameter is defined by the data scientist to facilitate meta-analysis, and the hyperparameters \emph{reflect the discretion of the data scientist}.
+Thus the dependence of the global parameter on the hyperparameters is natural.
+From another perspective, different values of hyperparameter lead to possible global parameters.
+However, not all the global parameters are interpretable and neither can they be estimated in a statistically efficient manner.
+We only consider global parameters that have these desirable properties.

+\paragraph{Re-descending loss:} In this paper, we define the global parameter as the minimum of a re-descending loss function \citep{huber1964Robust}.
+More concretely, we consider the quadratic re-descending loss function: $\Psi_\eta(x) \triangleq \min \{x^2,\eta^2\}$, and we define the global parameter as

-where $\Phi_\eta$ is the quadratic re-descending loss function: $\Psi_\eta(x) \coloneqq \min \{x^2,\eta^2\}$.
-This type of loss function has been studied in \citet{huber1964Robust} It is possible to derive analogous results for other loss functions, but we focus on the quadratic re-descending loss function to keep things concrete.
-Recall that the derivative of this re-descending loss vanishes outside a bounded interval, so \eqref{eq:redescendindIDRestriction} ignores any local parameters that are too far from the bulk of the local parameter values.
-In other words, local parameters that are too far from the bulk are considered outliers, and \eqref{eq:redescendindIDRestriction} ignores them in the definition of the global parameter.
-For example, if there is a majority value in the local parameters, then for a suitable choice of $\eta$, \eqref{eq:redescendindIDRestriction} ignores all local parameters that are not equal to the majority value.
+It is possible to derive similar results for other re-descending loss functions, but we focus on the quadratic re-descending loss function here.
+As we shall see, $(\theta_0^*)_j$ is not only interpretable but also statistically efficient.

+First, we check that \eqref{eq:redescendindIDRestriction} leads to an interpretable global parameter.
+The quadratic re-descending loss function has the property that its derivative vanishes outside $[-\eta_j,\eta_j]$, so \eqref{eq:redescendindIDRestriction} ignores any local parameters that are outside this interval.
+Thus local parameters that are far from the bulk of the local parameter values are considered outliers and ignored by \eqref{eq:redescendindIDRestriction}, thereby ensuring that the global parameter is interpretable.
+For example, if there is a majority value among $(\theta_1^*)_j,\dots,(\theta_m^*)_j$, then for a suitable choice of $\eta_j$, \eqref{eq:redescendindIDRestriction} ignores all local parameters that are different from the majority value.